MicrosoftDocs/dynamics-365-supply-chain-insights/articles/overview.md

 This topic provides an overview of Microsoft Dynamics 365 Supply Chain Insights and the value it brings to users.

 Supply chains are not resilient today in the face of constant exposure to risks caused by rapidly changing internal and external conditions.
 Whether a business partner is running late on a delivery or a natural disaster has occurred in the area of a business's warehouse, it is difficult to anticipate, identify, and adapt to these types of risks and work with business partners to address them.
-This is because current approaches to supply chain management lack visibility into companies' multi-tier supply chain network and don't consider relevant world events because they are disconnected from the external environment.
+This is because current approaches to supply chain management lack visibility into companies' multi-tier supply chain networks and don't consider relevant world events because they are disconnected from the external environment.

 ## The Supply Chain Insights mission